If you want someone who is actually qualified, a true conservative and can win,

 That’s great, I won a competitive House seat – but can I win state-wide?
 Well, in February of this year the Republican State Treasurer candidates debated the Democrat candidates in front of a bi-partisan crowd with the other candidates stacking the deck with their supporters.
 In spite of this, and not see many familiar faces in the audience, we won the straw poll with 35%, besting the next highest scoring Republican by one-third and besting the highest scoring Democrat by nearly 30%.
 All of the other Republican candidates going through this State Convention finished about equal or well below the Democrat candidates.
 Clearly they cannot win.

-So if you want to nominate the only candidate who is qualified, conservative and can win – I NEED YOUR VOTE at the State Convention on April 14th in Boulder.
+So if you want to nominate the only candidate who is qualified, conservative and can win – I NEED YOUR VOTE before 7pm on June 26th.

 Together, we can take our state back!